Quisui/buckhill-challenge/README.md

 # JWT
 As the implementation requested I've implemented a basic JWT Auth system using use Firebase\JWT\JWT;
 - Helpers: I'm using a helper to make the functionality of the JWT handling: ➡ App\Helpers\TokenHelper
-- LoginController: Based only in a invoke function that attempts a login, saves the token on jwt_tokens, now you can use the token in your middle ware
+- LoginController: Based only in a invoke function that attempts a login, saves the token on jwt_tokens, now you can use the token in your middleware<br>
     ➡ Testing was applied to the functionality<br>
         ➡ Feature: tests/Feature/Api/V1/Auth/LoginControllerTest<br>
         ➡ Unit: tests/unit/Api/V1/JWTAppTest - ensure the functionality of the helper<br>
-- Middleware integration:
+- 🌉 Middleware integration (Middleware protection):
+    ➡ For IsAdmin check: App/http/middleware/IsAdmin<br>
+        - Testing included: tests/feature/Api/V1/Middlewares/IsAdminTest<br>
+    ➡ For IsUser check: App/http/middleware/IsUser<br>
+        - this could contain is_marketing as well but just to ensure or to provide more functionality Finally this is registered in app/http/kernel  v protected $routeMiddleware

+### General Protection - JWT Integration
     I've created my own jwt integration that i've been using through the years<br>
     ➡ Testing: tests/feature/Api/V1/Middlewares/AuthApiJWTTest - 3 tests
     ➡ Integration:<br>
-        1) **Configurations:** config/auth ➡ guards ➡ api = ['driver' => 'jwt',]<br>
+        1) **Configurations:** config/auth ➡ guards -> api = ['driver' => 'jwt',]<br>
         2) **Guard Registration:** App\Providers\AuthServiceProvider ➡ Auth::extend('jwt')<br>
         3) **Service That Check's Token Validation for guard:** App\Services\Api\V1\JWTAuth\JwtGuard<br>
         4) **Using Bearer Token:** as *'middleware' => ['auth:api']*<br>
         5) Note 🗒️: Remember to send your token: *Bearer* Token<br>
+### IsAdmin - Middleware

 # UUID
 I've used the personal uuid trait:
 ### ➡ "traits/uuid"